Cranked Skyrme-Hartree-Fock-Bogoliubov approach for a mean-field description of nuclear rotations near the drip line: Method

-The numerical procedure to solve Eq.~(\ref{HFB_eq}) is basically the same as in solving the cranked KS equation in Refs.~\cite{sak20,yos21a}.
-I impose the reflection symmetry about the $(x, y)$-, $(y,z)$- and $(z, x)$-planes.
+The Skyrme-KSB equation in the three-dimensional (3D) Cartesian-mesh has been solved by employing the contour integral technique and the shifted Krylov subspace method for the Green's function~\cite{jin17,kas20} to circumvent the successive diagonalization of the matrix with huge dimension.
+Very recently, the direct diagonalization of the KSB Hamiltonian in the 3D Cartesian-mesh has been achieved~\cite{jin21}.
+The numerical procedure to solve Eq.~(\ref{HFB_eq}) in the present study is basically the same as in solving the cranked KS equation in Refs.~\cite{sak20,yos21a}.
+I impose the reflection symmetry about the $(x, y)$-, $(y,z)$- and $(z, x)$-planes to reduce the computational time.
 Thus, the parity $\mathfrak{p}_k$ $(=\pm 1)$ and $z$-signature $r_k$ ($=\pm \ii$) are a good quantum number.
-I solve Eq.~(\ref{HFB_eq}) by diagonalizing the KSB Hamiltonian in the three-dimensional (3D) Cartesian-mesh representation with the box boundary condition.
+I solve Eq.~(\ref{HFB_eq}) by diagonalizing the KSB Hamiltonian directly in the 3D Cartesian-mesh representation with the box boundary condition.
 Thanks to the reflection symmetries, I have only to consider explicitly the octant region in space with $x\ge0$, $y\ge0$, and $z\ge0$; see Refs.~\cite{bon87,oga09} for details.
-I use a 3D lattice mesh $x_i=ih-h/2, y_j=jh-h/2, z_k=kh-h/2 \ \ (i,j,k=1,2,\cdots M)$ with a mesh size $h=1.0$ fm and $M=10$ for each direction.
-To check the convergence of the results with respect to the box size and to investigate the effect of the weak binding, I change $M$ in the discussion below.
+I use a 3D lattice mesh $x_i=ih-h/2, y_j=jh-h/2, z_k=kh-h/2 \ \ (i,j,k=1,2,\cdots M)$ with a mesh size $h$.
+The dimension of the KSB Hamiltonian is thus $8M^3$.
+To check the convergence of the results with respect to the box size and to investigate the effect of the weak binding, I change $h$ and $M$ in the discussion below.
 The differential operators are represented by the use of the 9-point formula of the finite difference method.
-For diagonalization of the matrix of Eq.~(\ref{HFB_eq}), I use the LAPACK {\sc dsyevx} subroutine~\cite{LAPACK}.
+For diagonalizing the matrix of Eq.~(\ref{HFB_eq}), I use the ScaLAPACK {\sc pdsyev} subroutine~\cite{ScaLAPACK}.
 A modified Broyden's method~\cite{bar08} is utilized to calculate new densities during the selfconsistent iteration.
-The quasiparticle Routhians are cut off at 60 MeV.
+For each iteration, it took 13.0, 52.5, and 91.0 core-hours for $M=12$, 14, and 16, respectively at the Yukawa-21 computer facility.
+The quasiparticle energy is cut off at 60 MeV, which has almost no significant change in computational time but determines the memory required during the calculation.